Rachel P. Winograd, Ph.D.

 - Evaluating and demonstrating community needs and disparities in access to substance use prevention, treatment, and recovery support services

-Dr. Winograd will be accepting a graduate student in the ASPIRE Lab for the 2023-2024 academic year.
-She looks forward to building a lab full of critical thinking, engagement, exploration, and togetherness.
+Dr. Winograd will not be accepting a graduate student for the 2024-2025 academic year.